 The Ministry is headed by the Federal Minister of Transport and Digital Infrastructure.
 He coordinates and is responsible for the work of the department, which comprises the Ministry and a total of 63 executive agencies.
-The Minister is supported in his work by three parliamentary state secretaries, who are also members of the German Bundestag, and by two permanent state secretaries.
-These five most senior staff members assist the Minister in his functions as head of the department and member of the government.
+The Minister is supported in his work by two Parliamentary State Secretaries, who are also Members of the German Bundestag, and by two Permanent State Secretaries.
+These four most senior staff members assist the Minister in his functions as head of the department and member of the government.

-The Federal Ministry of Transport and Digital Infrastructure is divided into nine directorates-general with a total staff of around 1,450.
-Around 810 work in Bonn, 625 work in Berlin and up to 15 work abroad.
+The Federal Ministry of Transport and Digital Infrastructure is divided into nine directorates-general with a total staff of around 1,245.
+Just under 693 work in Bonn, 552 work in Berlin and up to 15 work abroad.

-The Political Staff, Policy Planning and Coordination Directorate-General and the Communications Directorate-General report directly to the Minister and assist him in his political responsibilities.
-The Political Staff, Policy Planning and Coordination Directorate-General is responsible for strategically planning and coordinating political projects and cooperating with the government coalition leaders, other ministries, the German Bundestag, the Bundesrat, associations and institutions at European and international level.
-This includes the strategic alignment and coordination of our EU policy and the strengthening of bilateral relations with other EU Member States, as well as assisting German industry in establishing business ties abroad.
+The Political Staff and Communications Directorate-General reports directly to the Minister and assist him in his political responsibilities.
+The Policy Planning and Coordination Directorate is responsible for strategically planning and coordinating political projects and cooperating with the government coalition leaders, other ministries, the German Bundestag, the Bundesrat, associations and institutions at international level.
+This also includes support for companies that want to establishing business ties abroad.
+The Press and Communications, Minister’s Spokesperson Directorate focuses on informing the public.
+Our citizens will always find a competent point of contact at our Public Information and Visitor Service.
+The directorate is additionally responsible for the press, new media, public relations work and event management as well as for strategic communication.

 The Central Services Directorate-General performs the administrative functions of the Ministry and its executive agencies.
 Responsible for the budget, human resources and organization and legal affairs, this directorate-general is the resource management centre of the department.
 At the same time, it is the internal service provider at the Berlin and Bonn offices.
 In addition, it exercises the ownership rights of the federal holdings assigned to the Federal Ministry of Transport and Digital Infrastructure.

 The Policy Issues Directorate-General develops strategic policies to ensure that federal transport infrastructure planning is demand-responsive and projects are delivered on budget and on schedule and with comprehensive public participation.
 It is also responsible for shaping mobility in an environment- and climate-friendly way.
-Among the projects serving this purpose are the Federal Transport Infrastructure Plan, the evolution of the Mobility and Fuel Strategy and the promotion of local public transport, cycling, electric mobility and noise mitigation.
-Other key priorities include toll services, research funding, freight transport and logistics, spatial planning, demographic change and EU policy issues.
+Among the projects serving this purpose are the Federal Transport Infrastructure Plan, the evolution of the Mobility and Fuel Strategy and the promotion of local public transport, cycling, electric mobility and noise mitigation Other key priorities include toll services, research funding, freight transport and logistics as well as EU policy issues.

 The Waterways and Shipping Directorate-General is the highest federal authority of the Federal Waterways and Shipping Administration, which is responsible for the maintenance and upgrading of the waterways.
 They comprise 23,000 km² of maritime waterways and 7,350 km of inland waterways.
 Another key area of this directorate-general's activities is participation in international institutions in which, for instance, issues relating to the law of the sea and shipping law are discussed and resolved.